Labor Day marks the unofficial end of summer.

 5.)
 VISIT A HAUNTED HOUSE

 Prepare to be scared silly.
+Land of Illusion in Middletown is already open for the season, and the rest are soon to follow.
 Southwest Ohio has some of the most incredible haunted attractions, including several that have gotten and continue to get national buzz.
 If you don’t mind a short drive, The Dent Schoolhouse in Cincinnati, the Lewisburg Haunted Cave and Land of Illusion in Middletown have gotten national props.
-Returning for a second season is Brimstone Haunt (formerly the Springboro haunted hayride) on the grounds of the Ohio Renaissance Festival (so you could spend the day at Ren Fest and evening at the haunted attractions).
-Thrills and thrill rides combine for a terrifying night at King’s Island Halloween Haunt.
+Returning for a third season is Brimstone Haunt (formerly the Springboro haunted hayride) on the grounds of the Ohio Renaissance Festival (so you could spend the day at Ren Fest and evening at the haunted attractions).
+Thrills and thrill rides combine for a terrifying night at King’s Island Halloween Haunt, coming soon.
 Looking for something a little closer to home, the Riverside Jaycees Haunted House is spooky and run by volunteers to help support a good cause.

 6.)
 GET LOST IN A CORN MAZE